Francesco98m/Python-net/README.md

 # Python-net
-Various implementation of neural networks architecture in python (PyTorch)
+Various implementation of neural networks architectures in python (PyTorch)